chsafouane/imbalanced_data_methods_test/README.md

 To make sure there aren't some handy-dandy techniques that I've missed, I've decided to go through **Soledad Ghali** course on Imbalanced data.

+## Readings

+- **Machine Learning from Imbalanced Data Sets 101**: This short paper tries to give a definition for the problem of imbalanced datasets when it comes to ML models.
+To do so, the author asks a number of questions and discusses in a very high-level the methods used today.
+The paper dates back to the year 2000.
+Yet, the discussion and the arguments remain valid.

 ## Datasets

 Here is the list of the datasets used in this repo: